yktoo/yktoo.com/content/blog/posts/0319/index.en.md

 ## Installation {#install}

-This indicator is written on Python 3, just like the {{< intref "/series/sound-switcher-indicator" "Sound Switcher Indicator" >}}
+This indicator is written on Python 3, just like the {{< a "/series/sound-switcher-indicator" "Sound Switcher Indicator" >}}

 **Prerequisite:** you need to manually install [Docker Python API](https://github.com/docker/docker-py)—unfortunately the version available in Ubuntu's repos is fairly outdated.
 Installation in Ubuntu is pretty straightforward: